-When was the last time you checked out the ingredient list on your favorite lipstick?
-If it's been a while, you might want to get on that.
-Apparently, 1 in 12 beauty and personal care products marketed to black women in the U.S. contains highly hazardous ingredients according to research released earlier this week by the Environmental Working Group.
+Apparently, 1 in 12 beauty and personal care products marketed to black women in the U.S. contains highly hazardous ingredients according to research released in December by the Environmental Working Group.

 More than 1,100 products marketed to those who identify as black women in the U.S., including the Caribbean and other areas, were analyzed, revealing that less than 25 percent of the items scored "low" on the hazard scale.
 For some comparison, 40 percent of products that are marketed to the general public are classified as low-risk.